outpaddling/LPJS/README.md

 limit to the demise of portability, reliability and maintainability.
-Our focus is on improving quality in essential features rather than adding "cool" new features with emotional appeal.
+Our focus is on improving quality in essential features rather than adding "cool" new features for emotional appeal.

-- Complete portability: One of our primary goals is to foster research and development of HPC clusters using __any__ POSIX operating system on __any__ hardware or cloud platform.
+- Complete portability across the POSIX world: One of our primary goals is to foster research and development of HPC clusters using __any__ POSIX operating system on __any__ hardware or cloud platform.
 You can run certainly LPJS on RHEL/x86 if you like, but you can also